nextcloud/documentation/developer_manual/core/unit-testing.rst

 To get started, do the following:
  - Create a directory called ``tests`` in the top level of your application
- - Create a php file in the directory and ``require_once`` your class which you want to test.
+ - Create a PHP file in the directory and ``require_once`` your class which you want to test.

 Then you can simply run the created test with phpunit.